ml-archive/blog/source/_posts/2016-11-08-Vapor-setup.md

 ```
 ### 3. Returning some JSON baby

+Vapor is using a class called ```Droplet```, the Droplet is the main entry point on the server (If you are familiar with iOS development then this would be our AppDelegate class or your entry point in Storyboard).
+The Droplet instance will contain all providers, routes and making sure that everything has been linked correctly to run the different functionalities in the run time.
+The line ```drop.run()``` in the ```main.swift``` is where the server actually gets booted, so everything you need to add have to be before this line.

 Now open the ```main.swift``` file and add the following code right above the ```drop.run()```

 ```swift